bridge-school/personal-project-react/README.md

 - Create a login page: a user landing on the page should be able to input a username and submit it.

-- Once the user has logged in, they should be able to see the most recent repositories (repos) that use has forked and their most recent pull requests.
+- Once the user has logged in, they should be able to see two lists:
+    - The most recent repositories (repos) that they have forked
+    - their most recent pull requests.

-- Each of the forked repos should display the name of that repo as a link, and link to the base repo.
+- Each of the forked repos should display the name of that repo as a link.
+When clicked, this should link to the base repo.

-- Each of the pull requests should display the title of the pull request as a link, and link to that pull request.
+- Each of the pull requests should display the title of the pull request as a link.
+When clicked, this should link to that pull request.

 - Each of the pull requests should have, in addition, a visual indicator for whether it is open, closed or merged.
 This could be colour coded, or just have the status in words next to it.